-Name (also Amper, Bütte, Eimber, Einber, bucket, skid) for a mostly open-top container for liquids or bulk material in cylindrical or slightly conical shape, which used to be preferably made of wood or leather, today made of metal or plastic.
-For carrying it is usually provided with a movable handle.
-Etymologically, the term bucket is probably Latin amphora due.
+Name (also amper, chest, bucket, Einber, bucket, skid) for a mostly open top container for liquids or bulk material in cylindrical or slightly conical form, which is formerly preferably made of wood or leather, today made of metal or plastic.
+It is usually equipped with a movable handle for carrying.
+Etymological is probably the term bucket in Latin amphora due.

-It is also an ancient one Volume, for wine and other liquids already in the Bible mentioned.
+It is also an ancient one Volume, for wine and other liquids, already in the Bible mentioned.
 The sizes are given very differently.
-From the 19th century, the filling volume was usually about 12 to 15 liters, which is relatively easy to transport by a person.
-A so-called bucket could be carried by two people on a pole and took about 60 liters.
-See also below wine vessels,
+From the 19th century, the filling volume was mostly about 12 to 15 liters, which is relatively easy to carry by one person.
+A so-called bar bucket could be carried on a pole by two people and held about 60 liters.
+See also under wine vessels,